iron-bound-designs/wp-rest-api-schema-validator/README.md

 ### GET and DELETE Requests

-Query parameters passed with GET or DELETE requests are validated against the 'args' option that is passed when registering the route.
+Query parameters passed with GET or DELETE requests are validated against the `args` option that is passed when registering the route.

 ### Technical Details

-The middleware will automatically detect the addition of routes in the provided namespace.
+On `rest_api_init#100`, the middleware will iterate over the registered routes in the provided namespace.
 The default WordPress core validation and sanitization functions will be disabled.

-Schema validation will be performed on the `rest_dispatch_request`hook.
+Schema validation will be performed on the `rest_dispatch_request#10` hook.

 `WP_Error` objects will be returned that match the format in `WP_REST_Request`.
 Mainly, an error code of `rest_missing_callback_param` or `rest_invalid_param`, a `400` response status code, and detailed error information in `data.params`.